Lin Zhao: Tilanqiao Prison & No. 1 Detention House

 Lin Zhao conducted a spirit marriage between herself and Ke.
-She did still consider Ke an enemy as a party official however, however she considered it also an act of protest against Mao personally, as she wrongly believed he had Ke Qingshe killed.
+She did still consider Ke an enemy as a party official, however, she considered it also an act of protest against Mao personally, as she wrongly believed he had Ke Qingshe killed.

 In May 1965, Zhang Yuanxun, who had been in a labor camp since his arrest in 1958, was given a week pass he travel to Shanghai and visited Lin Zhao claiming to be her fiancé, his goal was to try to make Lin Zhao accept reform.
 On the 6th, he was allowed to see her and she used the chance to list wrongs that were done to her by the guards, of whom, at least a dozen were present in the room with Lin and Zhang.
 The guards alleged she was crazy, and Lin denied that she was, and pointed out that crazy people were not jailed for their words as she was.
 Lin presented him with a small sailboat made from candy wrappers, she asked Zhang to look after her family, and to "tell people in the future about this suffering".
 Zhang Yuanxun kept this for more than 30 years, before passing the sailboat to the filmmaker Jie Hu.

 As Zhang Yuanxun left, he and Lin's mother were told by a director from the Shanghai Public Security Bureau "We have done what we can for Lin Zhao.
 She refuses to be educated, and chooses to resist to the end.
 It's a dead end there is nothing more we can do."

 On 16 May 1966, Mao Zedong started work to launch the Cultural Revolution.